San Pedro Creek Culture Park - A Four-Phase Project

 Phase 1.3 continues from Nueva St. to Cesar Chavez, and its primary focus is infrastructure updates.
 The design of this phase complements the new federal courthouse just north of Nueva Street while working them to install a bioretention pond that treats runoff from the courthouse property before it enters the creek.

-Guadalupe Street to Alamo Street – IN CONSTRUCTION
+Guadalupe Street to Alamo Street – COMPLETE

 Alamo Street to Confluence w/ Apache Creek – IN CONSTRUCTION